lmaccherone/Lumenize/README.md

 In November of 2012, Lumenize wanted to start keeping old versions around because it was about to undergo a huge backward-breaking change.
 For a few days between 11-25 and 11-30, we were using an approach of multiple copies but then we switched to using git tags.

+* 0.7.0 - 2013-06-01 - **Backward breaking change.** Histogram significantly upgraded.
+The old
+  clipping histogram has been moved to `histogram.clipping()`.
+The new functionality is more complete and general purpose.
 * 0.6.11 - 2013-05-19 - Added point to projection series for startIndex and now use angle
   instead of slope for v-optimal projection algorithm
 * 0.6.10 - 2013-05-18 - Added projection functionality to TimeSeriesCalculator